KuKetto/frevice/README.md

 ## FreshDevice

 Project's backend

 Main dev: Say Domonkos

-2022 - made for Advanced System Design course in Pannon Egyetem Description can be found at: https://drive.google.com/file/d/159JXkVaUkou1B4rcBWNNzs-A_Ihhh7w4/view?usp=sharing
+2022 - made for Advanced System Design course in Pannon Egyetem

+Description can be found at: https://drive.google.com/file/d/159JXkVaUkou1B4rcBWNNzs-A_Ihhh7w4/view?usp=sharing

-Usage:
+# Usage:

 After cloning the repo:

 `npm install` to install the node modules

 MongoDB settings can be found in the datasource directory inside of src, username and password could be added here and inside the docker-compose.yml to make authentication (In this project the database only used in localhost, in case of deployment it's port should not be forwarded out)

-In case of docker compose 2.x: `docker compose up -d` starts  up a localhost mongodb, if you want to stop it: `docker compose down`
+#### In case of docker compose 2.x:

+to start up localhost mongodb: `docker compose up -d`

+to stop it: `docker compose down`

-In case of docker compose 1.x: `docker-compose up -d` and to stop it: `docker-compose down`
+#### In case of docker compose 1.x:

+to start up localhost mongodb: `docker-compose up -d`

+to stop it: `docker-compose down`

+#### Loopback startup

 `npm start` to startup the project, now the project should be running at `http://localhost:3000/`

-To deploy the application:
+# To deploy the application:

-In case of docker compose 2.x: `docker compose -f docker-compose.prod.yml up -d` to stop it `docker compose -f docker-compose.prod.yml down`
+#### In case of docker compose 2.x:

+to start up `docker compose -f docker-compose.prod.yml up -d`

+to stop it `docker compose -f docker-compose.prod.yml down`

-In case of docker compose 1.x: `docker-compose -f docker-compose.prod.yml up -d` to stop it `docker-compose -f docker-compose.prod.yml down`
+#### In case of docker compose 1.x:

+to start up `docker-compose -f docker-compose.prod.yml up -d`

+to stop it `docker-compose -f docker-compose.prod.yml down`

 This will run the database and the API aswell inside a docker.
 Port 42069 should be forwarded out and project is live at `[ip]:42069`.

 For security reason in src/application.ts and src/index.ts option should be uncommented / commented as seen to disable explorer and the OpenAPI.json file.

-Tasks to implement:
+# Tasks to implement:

+- Frontend fetch use hiearchy tree as the following:
+  - Dropdown - root,
+  - Dropdown (shown if root is selected): childOfRoot,
+  - Dropdown (shown if child was selected in previous dropdown): childOfParent
+  - ....

--Frontend fetch the hiearchy tree by: child by child To optimize web client running time new getRoots and getChildrenOfSelectedCategoryID API endpoints should be added.
+  To optimize web client running time new getRoots and getChildrenOfSelectedCategoryID API endpoints should be added.

--Destory token on logout
+- Destory token on logout

 - # DeviceCategoryController